erdurano/SAT/README.md

 ## Library Info / Installation

-This script utilizes PySide6 and openpyxl and environment is contained with Pipenv If you have Pipenv installed you can run
+This script utilizes PySide6 and openpyxl and environment is contained with Pipenv.

+If you have Pipenv installed you can run
 ```
 pipenv synch
 ```
 from project root directory.

 Due to a lack of feature from Pipenv's part this command alone does not install PySide6 automatically.
-But creates the environment that program could run in and installs openpyxl
+But creates the environment that program could run in and installs openpyxl.

 You should also run
 ```
 pipenv install PySide6